-The Duke and Duchess of Cambridge ended the day 2 of the Ireland visit with a reception hosted by Tánaiste Simon Coveney at the Museum of Literature Ireland.
-Earlier in the day, William and Catherine visited Jigsaw, Extern and Teagasc before enjoying a scenic cliff walk at Howth.
+The Duke and Duchess of Cambridge ended day 2 of the Ireland visit with a reception hosted by Tánaiste Simon Coveney at the Museum of Literature Ireland.
+Earlier in the day, William and Catherine visited Jigsaw, Extern, and Teagasc before enjoying a scenic cliff walk at Howth.

 The museum holds many Irish literature gems.
 William and Catherine saw ‘Copy No 1’ of James Joyce’s Ulysses.

-Prince William addressed the gathering and his speech touched many critical issues faced by both countries.
-Talking about the BREXIT, the Duke said, “I am confident that friendship, understanding and a shared vision for a peaceful and prosperous future will ensure that the unique and precious bond between our people is not broken.
-My family is determined to continue playing our part in protecting, preserving and strengthening that bond.“
+Prince William addressed the gathering and his speech touched on many critical issues faced by both countries.
+Talking about the BREXIT, the Duke said, “I am confident that friendship, understanding, and a shared vision for a peaceful and prosperous future will ensure that the unique and precious bond between our people is not broken.
+My family is determined to continue playing our part in protecting, preserving, and strengthening that bond.“

 Tánaiste, a dhaoine uaisle,